snl-dakota/dakota/docs/user/usingdakota/inputfile/responses.rst

 Active Variables for Derivatives
 --------------------------------

 An important question for proper management of both gradient and Hessian data is: if several different types of variables are used, *for which variables are response function derivatives needed?* That is, how is :math:`n_{dvv}` determined?
-The short answer is that the derivative variables vector (DVV) specifies the set of variables to be used for computing derivatives, and :math:`n_{dvv}` is the length of this vector.
+The short answer is that the derivative variables vector (DVV), communicated in the parameters file, specifies the set of variables to be used for computing derivatives, and :math:`n_{dvv}` is the length of this vector.

 In most cases, the DVV is defined directly from the set of active continuous variables for the iterative method in use.
 Since methods